 Cohabitation by the payee is not relevant to child maintenance.
 Cohabitation by the payer is only relevant to child maintenance payments where there are children in their household as well, in line with the child maintenance formula.
-For information about child maintenance, see the Child Maintenance Options site: http://www.cmoptions.org/
+For information about child maintenance, see the Child Maintenance Options site: Child Maintenance Service: What child maintenance is - GOV.UK (www.gov.uk)